Getting Started With Graphs

 Modifying the Appearance of Graph Traces

 In addition to the options for controlling the appearance of the graph itself, you can control the appearance of individual traces on the graph.
-To do this, you can either use the graph's context menu or press Ctrl+T to bring up the Trace Properties property sheet shown below.
+To do this, you can either use the graph's context menu or press Ctrl+T to bring up the Trace Properties dialog shown below.

 Activating the Trace color combo box brings up a Windows color picker for your color choice.
 You can also tell the color picker to just use the default.

-You can set the Trace thickness, pixels to the desired value via the spin button control.
-The default is two pixels, which may be too thin if your computer has a 4k display.
+You can set the Line thickness, pixels to the desired value via the spin button control.
+As you change the thickness, the Line style combo box display changes to show a line with the actual thickness and chosen line style exactly as it will appear on the graph.
+The default line thickness is two pixels, which may be too thin if your computer has a 4k display.

 As a quick demonstration, we'll change the magnitude offset and trace thickness of the MLP trace.
 Select the MLP trace on the left, and enter -10 for the value of Magnitude display offset, dB.
 Set Trace thickness, pixels to a value of 4.
 Press Apply or OK to see the result shown below.